Advertiser Disclosure

 Image Credit: Bilt

-The Bilt World Elite Mastercard® Credit Card, which is issued by Wells Fargo, allows you to earn 1x points on rent payments without transaction fees (up to 50,000 points per calendar year) when you make at least 5 total transactions on your Bilt card that post each statement period.
+The Bilt World Elite Mastercard® Credit Card, which is issued by Wells Fargo, allows you to earn 1x points on rent payments without transaction fees (up to 100,000 points per calendar year) when you make at least 5 total transactions on your Bilt Card that post each statement period.

-This saves you 3% in transaction fees, which will add up quickly!
+This avoids you paying 3% in transaction fees, which will add up quickly!

-The Bilt card also offers 3x points on dining, 2x points on travel, and 1x points on other purchases.
-We especially like Bilt Rewards points because they can be transferred to travel partners, including American Airlines, United Airlines, and World of Hyatt, for some fantastic value.
+The Bilt Card also offers 3x points on dining, 2x points on travel, and 1x points on other purchases.
+We especially like Bilt Rewards points because they can be transferred to travel partners, including United Airlines and World of Hyatt, for some fantastic value.

-You’ll even enjoy trip cancellation and interruption protection, trip delay reimbursement, rental car insurance, purchase security, cell phone insurance, and no foreign transaction fees.
+You’ll even enjoy trip cancellation and interruption protection, trip delay reimbursement, purchase security, no foreign transaction fees, and more.

 Plastiq